PingOne Advanced Identity Cloud

 ESV legacy naming convention and API compatibility

 Before the introduction of the ESV API endpoints, if ESVs were defined on your behalf as part of the promotion process, they were prefixed with byos-.
-Identity Cloud uses compatibility behavior to let you still use these legacy ESVs.
+Advanced Identity Cloud uses compatibility behavior to let you still use these legacy ESVs.
 The compatibility behavior depends on how far the legacy ESVs were promoted through your development, staging, and production tenant environments:

 Development, staging, and production environments